nicholaskang/JobBoard/README.md

 - **Vite**: Next-generation frontend tooling for fast development.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **ESLint**: Tool for identifying and fixing linting issues in JavaScript code.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (git checkout -b feature/YourFeature).
-3. Commit your changes (git commit -m 'Add YourFeature').
-4. Push to the branch (git push origin feature/YourFeature).
-5. Open a Pull Request.

 ## License